WebAhead/learn-database-testing/README.md

 ## Creating a separate test database

 It's not a good idea to run tests against our development database.
-Since we're resetting the data before each test we'll lose anything we've added in the course of development.
+Since we're resetting the data before each test we'll keep losing any data we add in the course of development.

 Instead let's create a separate test database owned by the same user.
 Type `psql` to enter the Postgres CLI, then run this command: